Udden Memorial Scholarship Fund

 Johan’s son, Svante Udden, was born on June 16, 1892 in Rock Island, Illinois while his father was a professor at Augustana College.
 Svante graduated from The University of Texas in 1916 with a degree in electrical engineering.
 After graduation he was employed as a sales engineer for Tennant-Lovegrove Company in Houston.

 During WW I, Svante worked as an instructor for The University of Texas at Camp Mabry where he instructed soldiers in driving and mechanics.
-He served sixty days of active duty just prior to the end of the war.
+He served sixty days of active duty just prior to the end of the war in November 1918.
 He returned to civilian life and was again employed by Tennant-Lovegrove.

 In 1920 he married Hildur Anna Forsberg of Moline, Illinois.
 They had two children, Sam M. Udden, and another son who died in 1943.
 In 1922 Svante went to work in San Benito, Texas for Morrison and McCall in the ice manufacturing business.
 Morrison and McCall built a small empire of ice and power companies which later became Central Power and Light Company in south Texas.
 Svante was in charge of the ice manufacturing portion of the business.